 “Yeah, you bet,” Pin said.
 “That man was always an arsehole and he’s only got worse over the last couple of years.
 Crow and I are in the coffee shop over the road from the venue.
 Want to meet us there?
 I’ll message Ginny.”

 No solitary time for him today.

 About the Author

-I’m a writer of MM Romance!
-The Rockstar Series is coming this summer.
-If you like to read spicy MM stories about vulnerable guys looking for love, I’ll have you covered.
+Frances Fox writes contemporary MM romance.
+The Rockstar series is a new eight-book series of novellas following the musicians, stage-crew and friends of Heggarty’s Bow.
+If you like to read spicy MM stories about vulnerable guys looking for love, she’ll have you covered.